homepage-bg

 FAQs

-What is the difference between a primary settling tank and a secondary settling tank?
+What is the difference between a primary settlement tank and a secondary settlement tank?

 The primary settlement tank and secondary settlement tank serve different stages and functions in the wastewater treatment process, targeting specific materials for removal.